publiccodenet/about/activities/documentation/writing-indexes.md

 # How to write an index

-Every topic/folder in the about has an index file named `index.md`.
+Every folder in the about has an index file named `index.md`.
 The goal of this file is to:

 * Explain what this topic is about
 * What resources and guides are available on this topic